 - Pin the list up or add it somewhere you’ll see it at least once a day.

 - Give yourself 1-2 weeks to consider all of the words on your list.
-You might also try asking friends or family for their opinion on which word seems to ‘fit’ you and your goals for the coming year.

 - Choose one word that stands out to you, and give yourself 1-2 days to see if it feels “right.”